Build a Global Svelte App

 1. Manually editing the translation files

-• Select a hard-coded string, for example, on the About page.
-Mark the string with your cursor and hit command + . -> Sherlock: Extract message.
+Once you have the extension installed, select a hard-coded string with your cursor, hit ⌘ + . and use the Sherlock: Extract action.
 Give the message an ID and hit enter.

-• This command extracts the hard-coded string and places it into the source language translation file en.json in the messages directory.
+This extracts the hard-coded string and places it into the translation file of the default language.
+No need to even look at the file!

 #Using Messages in Code